iannesbitt/pyslink2mseed/README.md

 # pyslink
-Save data for a specific seismic network/station/channel from a seedlink server
+Save data for a specific seismic network/station/channel from a seedlink server.

 ## Usage:
-Change
+Configuration is pretty straightforward.
+Just edit the first few lines of the `slink2mseed.py` script.

+To connect to a Raspberry Shake on the local network, change
 ```python
 client_addr = 'rtserve.iris.washington.edu:18000'
 ```